collactivelabs/openai-image-gen-mcp/README.md

 # OpenAI Image Generation MCP

-An MCP (Model Calling Protocol) service that allows Claude to generate images using OpenAI's DALL-E models.
+An MCP (Model Context Protocol) service that allows Claude to generate images using OpenAI's DALL-E models.

+> **Important**: This project includes two different implementations:
+> 1. **MCP Server** (`src/mcp-server.js`) - For direct integration with Claude Desktop via stdin/stdout
+> 2. **HTTP REST API** (`src/index.js`) - For HTTP-based integrations
+>
+> If you're trying to use this with Claude Desktop, you need the MCP server.
+See [MCP_SETUP.md](MCP_SETUP.md) for setup instructions.

 ## Overview

-This service implements the Model Calling Protocol to enable Claude to generate images by calling OpenAI's DALL-E image generation models.
+This service implements the Model Context Protocol to enable Claude to generate images by calling OpenAI's DALL-E image generation models.
 When Claude needs to generate an image based on a user's request, it can use this MCP to:

 1. Send a prompt to OpenAI's DALL-E
-2. Receive back generated image URLs or base64-encoded images
+2. Receive back generated image URLs
 3. Save generated images locally for reference
 4. Return the images to Claude for use in the conversation